-Estate Tax and Gift Tax Changes
+Estate Tax and Gift Tax

 The estate tax (or death tax) is a tax on the value of all assets and property left by a deceased person.
 Technically, the estate tax is imposed on all estates, but each taxpayer has a huge tax credit that corresponds to the tax on an estate of a value less than or equal to an "exemption" amount.
-In accordance with the tax changes signed by President Bush in 2001, the exemption amount has increased to \$2,000,000 for 2006 and next will increase to \$3,500,000 in 2009.
+In accordance with the tax changes signed by President Bush in 2001, the exemption amount remains \$2,000,000 for 2007 and next will increase to \$3,500,000 in 2009.
 Under the current tax law, the estate tax will be eliminated in 2010.
 However, under the current law, in 2011, the estate tax reverts back to what it was in 2001, with \$1,000,000 exemption per person.
+The estate tax rate is very steep, ranging from 45% to 55% depending upon the year imposed.

 In addition to the estate tax, the federal tax law also sets forth provisions applicable to gift tax, or the tax that must be paid by the person making a gift, if the gift exceeds a certain threshold.
-This year that gift tax threshold increases from \$11,000 to \$12,000 per recipient per year.
+The gift tax threshold remains \$12,000 per recipient per year.
 What that means is simple: Anyone can give up to \$12,000 in gifts to any one person in any annual period without tax implications.
 Gifts to spouses and payments directly to hospitals or educational institutions are excluded from the gift tax.